The 12 Best Snowboard Brands of 2023

 All this may not contribute much to the performance of Burton products, but it certainly makes the company stand out.

 With all that being said, Burton snowboard gear tends to be pricier than gear from other companies, so they may not be the best for those on a tighter budget.
-But it’s well worth it for buyers who want great performance for the money.
+But it’s well worth it for buyers who want excellent performance for the money.

 2. The Arbor Collective

-The Arbor Collective doesn’t just produce solid snowboards – you can buy skateboards from them too.
+The Arbor Collective doesn’t just produce solid snowboards – you can buy skateboards from them, too.

-In contrast with Burton, the focus of The Arbor Collective on snowboarding is a little weaker – while they do offer a comparable snowboard line, they don’t sell snowboard boots, jackets, and the other stuff that you would need for your snowboarding journey.
-This means that you may need to mix components from different brands, which doesn’t always work perfectly.
+In contrast with Burton, The Arbor Collective’s focus on snowboarding is a little weaker—while they offer a comparable snowboard line, they don’t sell snowboard boots, jackets, and other items you would need for your snowboarding journey.

 With that being said, founded in 1995, The Arbor Collective is nearly 20 years younger than Burton, so they are yet to conquer the heights that Burton is at today.

-The snowboard selection is great though.
-With The Arbor Collective, you can find snowboards for pretty much any preference and skill level.
-Whether you want a snowboard that is soft or stiff or one that can you ride in powder, you should be able to find the right model from this company.
+Whether you want a soft or stiff snowboard or one that can ride in powder, you should be able to find a suitable model from this company.

-Since the very first day, The Arbor Collective has donated to groups that protect and restore forest areas.
-The company’s donations primarily go to preserving the Koa forests of Hawaii.
-Within the scope of The Arbor Collective’s partnership with the Hawaiian Legacy Reforestation Initiative, over 300,000 Koa trees were planted on 800 acres of former forest areas.
+Under The Arbor Collective’s partnership with the Hawaiian Legacy Reforestation Initiative, over 300,000 Koa trees were planted on 800 acres of former forest areas.

-The Arbor Collective also supports environmental organizations like The Conservation Alliance, the Surfrider Foundation, and Arbor Day Foundation.
+The Arbor Collective also supports environmental organizations like The Conservation Alliance, the Surfrider Foundation, and the Arbor Day Foundation.

 3. DC Shoes

-DC Shoes probably isn’t the brand that comes to mind when you are talking about snowboarding.
-As you may be able to guess from the name, this company has started as a manufacturer of skateboarding shoes.
-And their skateboarding shoes are indeed outstanding!
+DC Shoes probably isn’t the brand that comes to mind when discussing snowboarding.
+As you may be able to guess from the name, this company started as a manufacturer of skateboarding shoes.

 Furthermore, DC Shoes offers quite a good selection of snowboard gear.
-They are much less represented on the skate market – to be more precise, you can find only skate shoes and some accessories on the DC Shoes website.
+They are much less represented on the skate market – to be more precise, and you can find only skate shoes and some accessories on the DC Shoes website.

 4. K2

-All in all, as of September 2022, K2 featured 27 snowboard models, which is a good enough selection for most people.
+Overall, as of September 2022, K2 featured 27 snowboard models, which is a good enough selection for most people.

 In contrast, K2 is somewhat better represented on the ski market with over 50 ski models, 16 poles, and 25 boot models.